 When you inhale and exhale will be different from song to song, there is no magic trick, you will have to figure it out on your own.
 One of the easiest ways of knowing when to inhale and exhale during a song is by following the song’s tempo, you will get subtle clues like small pauses that you can use to inhale.
 Generally speaking, you should inhale as much air as you need for that part of the song.

 You will have to have a fine balance of inhaled air and exhaled air, if not you might have to exhale right after you have sung a vowel and this will offset your tempo, and this is when you sound out of tune.
 On the other hand, inhaling too little air will make you go out of breath right when you are producing your sound, and it doesn’t sound good.
 My best advice for this part is to listen to the song several times and try to figure out what works best for you.

-Listening and watching singers who you like will make you a better singer, in addition to this if you have some difficulty with a song then it is always a good idea to also watch the singer perform it live.
-It is extremely important that the song is performed live and it is not a playback, now when you re watching them pay close attention when they are inhaling and exhaling especially at the part where you are having difficulty.
+Listening to and watching singers who you like will make you a better singer, in addition to this if you have some difficulty with a song then it is always a good idea to also watch the singer perform it live.
+It is extremely important that the song is performed live and it is not a playback, now when you are watching them pay close attention when they are inhaling and exhaling, especially at the part where you are having difficulty.